 “The Safe Housing Partnerships website will continuously provide up-to-date information and best practices,” says Peg Hacskaylo, CEO of the National Alliance for Safe Housing.
 “It will serve as the primary vehicle through which providers can request assistance and support in strengthening their work at this critical intersection.”

 The National Resource Center on Domestic Violence (NRCDV) and the National Alliance for Safe Housing (NASH) partnered to develop the website.
-They, along with the National Network to End Domestic Violence and Collaborative Solutions, Inc., are part of the Domestic Violence and Housing Technical Assistance Consortium, an innovative, collaborative approach to providing training, technical assistance, and resource development at the critical intersection of domestic violence, homelessness, and housing.
+They, along with the National Network to End Domestic Violence (NNEDV) and Collaborative Solutions, Inc., are part of the Domestic Violence and Housing Technical Assistance Consortium, an innovative, collaborative approach to providing training, technical assistance, and resource development at the critical intersection of domestic violence, homelessness, and housing.